 The review process consists of the following:

 The senior editor reviews the submitted manuscript for proper format and consistency with the mission of the journal.
 The author(s) is notified if the manuscript is deemed inappropriate for further consideration.
-The correspondence includes the reason(s) for the rejection, along with suggestions for further developing the manuscript to improve its probability of eventual publication.
+The correspondence includes the reason(s) for the desk rejection, along with suggestions for further developing the manuscript to improve its probability of eventual publication.
 The senior editor may involve an editor in writing developmental feedback on desk rejects.

 Manuscripts that pass the initial review are sent to an editor who assigns a minimum of two reviewers for formal review.
 If the expertise and workload permit, the senior editor assigns papers submitted by international authors to an editor from the same general geographical region as the authors.
 The idea behind this international matching process is to ensure – to the extent possible – that the review process is free from U.S.-centric bias and that an editor with experience in the local accounting customs and techniques evaluates the manuscript.